-A graduate health assessment course is required prior to entering Primary Health Care Nursing I (NUR 560 or NUR 580).
-This Health Assessment course can be completed after acceptance to either the Direct Entry Nursing or regular B.S.N.-M.S. in Nursing program.
-Students in the adult concentrations should take an adult assessment course.
-Students in the parent-child concentrations should take a pediatric assessment course.
-The course should include the following:
+I. A graduate health assessment course is required prior to entering Primary Health Care Nursing I (NUR 500 and NUR 500 A).
+This Health Assessment course can be completed after acceptance to either the Direct Entry Nursing or regular B.S.N.-M.S. in nursing program.
+Since the graduate nurse program prepares students to become Family Nurse Practitioners, it is recommended that students have beginning knowledge in health assessment across the life span.
+Students who have health assessment preparation in only one area (adult or pediatrics) may be advised to obtain further preparation.
+Simmons nursing program offers a health assessment course with a life span approach during the January intersession.
+It is non credit course but can be taken for Continuing Education Credits.